jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_monitoredserver_collectionexecutionfailure.md

 Refer to the message details for this alarm.

 * If the message details alert you to a problem in your environment then take the action required to resolve that problem.
-* If the message details alert you to a problem within Spotlight then contact Dell Support.
+* If the message details alert you to a problem within Spotlight then contact Quest Support.